Market Coverage

 Every parking lot construction assignment should have a delivery rhythm that ownership can follow.
 The process is not only about putting work in place.
 It is about maintaining sequence, keeping dependencies visible, and making sure the next team can start when promised.

-Validate grades, drainage intent, and access patterns before paving
+Validate grades, drainage intent, and access patterns before any paving begins

-Sequence utility and curb work ahead of pavement installation
+Sequence utility installation, subbase lime treatment, and curb work ahead of pavement placement

-Coordinate striping, lighting, and punch work around occupancy needs
+Coordinate striping, lighting, and punch work around occupancy and phased-opening needs

-Deliver finished parking areas with phased handoff for use
+Deliver finished parking areas with phased handoff and owner-ready documentation

 Applications